GLARDEN/DDDPracticeDomainEvents/README.md

-1) Method from Project class that calls the Domain Event to validate the requested project name is unique.
+1) Method from Project class that calls the domain event to validate the requested project name is unique.
 ```cs
   public void UpdateName(string newName)
   {